cxycode32/Playing-With-CNN-Architectures/README.md

 # Playing with CNN Architectures

-This repository is a dedicated to experimenting with and implementing different Convolutional Neural Network (CNN) architectures.
+This repository is dedicated to experimenting with and implementing different Convolutional Neural Network (CNN) architectures.
 I created this repo as part of my learning process.
 If you're still learning like me, hope this repo helps~

 The repository will include the following CNN architectures: